Make your new home dream a reality by reading our top tips on how you can save for a deposit.

 Remember to regularly check your investments as there is always a risk that they may underperform and the final value may be insufficient to repay the mortgage loan at the end of its term.
 This could mean your property would need to be sold to repay what is owed to the lender.

-As we are unable to provide advice on investment planning, we strongly recommend that you take independent professional advice on this.
+As we are unable to provide advice on investment planning, we strongly recommend you take independent professional advice on this.

 Making over-payments to your mortgage payments will reduce the amount outstanding at the end of its term.
 For example, paying an additional £25 a month will make a big difference to a mortgage with over 10 years until the date the mortgage ends.